Zond 3MV-1 No.2: Launch

 Zond 3MV-1 No.2 was launched at 05:47:40 UTC on 19 February 1964, atop a Molniya 8K78M carrier rocket flying from Site 1/5 at the Baikonur Cosmodrome.
-During ascent, LOX entered an RP-1 duct due to a leaking valve and formed a glob of explosive gel, so when core separation and Blok I ignition began, the thrust section exploded.
+During ascent, LOX entered an RP-1 duct due to a leaking valve and formed a glob of explosive gel.
+When core separation and Blok I ignition began, the thrust section exploded.
 The remains of the stage and probe landed 52 miles (85 kilometers) north of the town of Barabinsk in Siberia.